 There’re some cases when you can have pages without internal links, like a landing page for a particular promo.
 They only exist during the period of the sale and can be accessed by the link posted on social media or sent in a newsletter.
 Other than that, it’s simply wrong from the SEO perspective to have isolated pages.
 Search engines won’t find them while scanning your website, and users won’t get there when browsing your site.

 If you have isolated pages on your website, decide whether the page is valuable.
 If so, revise your website structure and figure out the best way to build links to this page from the other sections and pages of your website.
-By ‘the best way,’ we mean the way users and search engines can get to the page without applying extra effort.
+By ‘the best way,’ we mean the way users and Google can get to the page without applying extra effort.